navruzk/closest_country_to_iss/README.md

 Contracts are in .sol files.
 And contract updaters and markerers are in .py files.

-Anyone can test and use this in local environment.
+User needs the brownie framework to build more interesting apps on top of this.
-User needs brownie framawork.

 After installing the brownie, create a new folder and run from that folder

 ```bash
 brownie init